darraghogorman37/Milestone-Project-2/README.md

 ### Application Testing

-1. Open the web page / run files to start game and check 5 cards are displayed for a period of time before the player interface screen loads.
+1. Open the web page / run files to start the game and check 5 cards are displayed for a period of time before the player interface screen loads and when loaded, the player interface area displays the following message - "Start playing by clicking on the cards below to fill the placeholders above.
+When you are happy with your selection click SUBMIT SELECTION".

 2. Check that clicking on cards below the player interface area sequentially fills the blank "holder" spaces in the player interface area.